Contributed by Julia Sirna-Frist and Rachael Schefrin

 Directions – Beginner Version

-- randomly to build the song until everyone is involved in the sound collage.
+- Move around the circle, indicating randomly whose turn it is, to build the song until everyone is involved in the sound collage.

-- You can tap their shoulders, point to them, use conducting signals or baton, open hand, closed hand, ASL signs for go and stop, signs that have symbols for go & stop.
+- You can tap students’ shoulders, point to them, use conducting signals or a baton, open hand, closed hand, ASL signs for go and stop, signs that have symbols for go and stop.

-- TA will indicate it’s time to stop, slowly diminishing the song until one sound is heard.
+- Indicate it’s time to stop, slowly diminishing the song until one sound is heard.
 Final stop creates the end of the song!

 - PRO TIP: Record the song and play it back so the students can hear what they created.